Updated: December 1, 2016

-- When To Go: The best time to visit Santorini is late May to early October.
+- When To Go: The best time to visit Santorini for beach weather is late May to early October.
+For sightseeing it’s a longer seasons: late March to late November.
 My favorite month of all is September when the weather is still wonderful, the crowds have thinned a little from the peak of July and August, and the sea water is at its warmest.

 More information: Best Time to Visit Santorini

-- Where To Stay: If you want to be in the thick of the action then stay in Fira – it’s the restaurant and nightlife hub.
+- Where To Stay: If you want to be in the thick of the action then stay in Fira – it has the most restaurants, shopping, and nightlife.
 If you want a less-frenetic town yet still active and charming with many places to eat and shop then Oia.
 If you want quiet and romantic solitude then Imerovigli.
 They all have wonderful views.

 More information: The Best Towns on Santorini

 - The Best Beaches on Santorini: The beaches are on the opposite side of the island from the caldera and thus do not have views of the volcano.
 Kamari and Perissa are the most popular beach towns on Santorini.
 Kamari has more restaurants, shops, and bars.
 Perissa has a nicer beach and more of a backpacker vibe.
 But both places are very laid-back and cheaper than the towns along the caldera.

 More information: The Best Beaches on Santorini

 - What Hotel To Stay At (Luxury): My favorite hotels on Santorini are Grace Santorini (Imerovigli) and Katikies (Oia).